Southern Galápagos Cruise

 English-speaking guide for all activities

-Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Nemo III!
-On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
-Your visit to Santa Fe will involve a beautiful short hike, during which you can observe Galápagos Hawks, Darwin's Finches, Galápagos Mockingbirds. and Galápagos Sea Lions.
-On Santiago, an island formerly inhabited by pirates, you will be able to enjoy hikes and dinghy rides.
-A walk across South Plaza is one of the best visitor experiences in the Galápagos thanks to the large number of species living in such a small area.
+Discover the highlights of Galápagos on the beautiful Nemo III with this Naturalist cruise!
+During this Expedition Cruise, you will have the opportunity to witness the incredible wildlife of the Galápagos Islands.
+On Santa Cruz, you can observe the famous Galápagos Giant Tortoises in their natural habitat and learn about their preservation and scientific research.
+Your visit to Santa Fe will include a short hike where you can see Galápagos Hawks, Darwin's Finches, Galápagos Mockingbirds, and Galápagos Sea Lions.
+On Santiago, a former pirate-inhabited island, you can enjoy hikes and dinghy rides.
+A walk on South Plaza is a must-do experience in the Galápagos, as it is home to a diverse range of species in a small area.

 Your ship: Nemo III